Catalog-Level Configuration

 - Cleanup Orphan Files: removes files no longer referenced by table metadata.

-- Click Save Operations to save.
+Click Save Changes to commit all settings on the page (Enable maintenance, resources, and operations).
 Click Reset to discard unsaved changes.

 Catalog Owner Domain